 If you have suffered a minor injury at work, you may be worrying about whether your injury is significant enough to look into making a claim for compensation.
 This guide aims to give you guidance on this.
 When you suffer an injury at work, whether you break bones, suffer sprains, burns, scalds, soft tissue injuries or something else, it could cause real disruption to your daily life, whether for a short time or for a longer period.
 A minor injury is one that ends in a complete recovery within a relatively short period of time, but this does not mean that during your recovery you would not have been in pain, inconvenienced and could have even lost out financially.
 This is why it could make sense into looking into a minor injury at work claim.
 Not only could you receive a compensation payment for the suffering you’ve had to bear, but also for the financial implications it has left you with.

 Within this guide, we take you through some important definitions of what constitutes a minor injury at work, what the reporting guidelines are, how much compensation you could be looking at claiming, and how to go about making a claim.
-We also introduce our no win no fee service, which could be beneficial to you if you choose to go ahead with making a claim.
+We also introduce our no win no fee service, which could be beneficial to you if you choose to go ahead with making a claim with our specialist solicitors.
 If you have any questions outside of what is covered in this guide, then do go ahead and call us, as we’ll be only too happy to explain further.
 Or, if you’re ready to begin a claim, you can call us to begin the process.

 It could be difficult to define what constitutes a minor injury at work, so we will take our cue from the Judicial College guidance to answer the question ‘what is a minor injury at work?’
 The Judicial College states that a minor injury could be classed as injuries that have a short duration, with full recovery occurring within 3 months.
 If you think about it, a minor injury at work that takes up to 3 months to recover from is in no way insignificant or unimportant.